-->

 Trench drains have the unintended consequence of allowing air from drainage channels and the ground into the home.
 This air may contain hazardous radon gas, a naturally occurring radioactive gas.
 TrenchLock™ is an insert that can be installed in an existing trench drain to allow water down without allowing unwanted ground air to come up and enter your home.

-French drain system questions & answers
+Foundation drainage system questions & answers

 How long does a French drain last?